 Each widget has its own styling settings depending on its type.

-You can create a mega menu with Elementor for any menu item you choose – as well design it and style the way you want.
+You can create a mega menu with Elementor for any menu item you choose – as well as design it and style it the way you want.

 Once done, update the page in Elementor > get back to the Menu in WordPress > Save menu.

-For example, let’s go through a few examples we created with the Stratum’s mega menu plugin for the demo purposes.
+For example, let’s go through a few examples we created with Stratum’s mega menu plugin for demo purposes.
 There are different Elementor widgets and columns used in the submenu:

 - One-columned submenu: the Icon list widget with adjusted icons and links:

 And a three-column layout with a few more adjustments:

 - A gallery widget:

 With Stratum’s Masonry gallery widget, you can give your galleries a truly fancy and nifty look.

 - Blog posts in submenus powered by different layouts and meta information output: